the magic of steel and gold

 I began my jewelry career in 2010, studying under expert jewelers and learning basic metalworking techniques.
 In 2013 I began studying the steel/gold processes and continued with advanced workshops with the late Chris Nelson, who pioneered fusing gold to steel in the United States.
 I built on those studies by perfecting additional techniques and processes, including the ancient art of Keum Boo applied to steel, fusing alternative metals and alloys to steel and working with alternative forms of steel such as wire and perforated sheet.

-I teach private lessons both online and in my studio, as well as online group workshops, including my Steel Online Learning Series, series of monthly classes, each focused on a specific technique.
+I teach private lessons both online and in my studio, as well as online group workshops.
 I also offer group workshops in teaching studios throughout the U.S.